 - Quarter them and steam them in a steaming pot or basket.

 - Simmer them in water for about 40 minutes until they are tender.

 - olive oil (you can also mix a teaspoon of truffle oil to add a gourmet flavor)

 - Lemon juice from half lemon

 - Salt & pepper

 - Sumac – optional

-- Basil or any other herb (great with parsley, fresh oregano) – optional
+- Basil or any other herb such as parsley, fresh oregano

 - Burrata cheese – optional